 The major advantage of building a custom home is customizing your design.
 As discussed earlier, your specifications determine the cost of your new home.
 You will spend more money on larger homes with luxury finishes than mid-grade finishes in a mid-size home.
 The cost is up to you.

 Installing optional features in your custom home will also drive up the cost.
-One feature that many St. George homeowners love to install in their custom home is an outdoor pool.
+One feature that many St. George homeowners love to install in their custom homes is an outdoor pool.

 Our design + build construction team can estimate the cost of your planned outdoor swimming pool in the original bid for your custom home.
 Together, we can determine how to design a custom home that includes all of your wishes for the right price.